opengrowingalliance/.github/profile/README.md

-# The OGSP Manifesto: Let's Grow a Solarpunk Future Together
+# The OGSP Manifesto: Growing a Solarpunk Future

 ## A Call to Cultivate Change